National Rally: Consolidation (1988–1997)

 Le Pen's campaign for the presidential election unofficially began in the months following the 1986 election.
 To promote his statesmanship credentials, he made trips to South East Asia, the United States, and Africa.
 The management of the formal campaign, launched in April 1987, was entrusted to Bruno Mégret, one of the new notables.
 With his entourage, Le Pen traversed France for the entire period and, helped by Mégret, employed an American-style campaign.
 Le Pen's presidential campaign was highly successful; no candidates came close to rival his ability to excite audiences at rallies and boost ratings at television appearances.
 Using a populist tone, he presented himself as the representative of the people against the "gang of four" (RPR, UDF, PS, Communist Party), while the central theme of his campaign was "national preference".
 In the 1988 presidential election, Le Pen won an unprecedented 14.4% of the vote, and double the votes of 1984.

-In the snap 1988 legislative elections, the FN was hurt by the return two-ballot majority voting, by the limited campaign period, and by the departure of many notables.
+In the snap 1988 legislative elections, the FN was hurt by the return of two-ballot majority voting, by the limited campaign period, and by the departure of many notables.
 In the election, the party retained its 9.8% support from the previous legislative election, but was reduced to a single seat in the National Assembly.
 Following some anti-Semitic comments made by Le Pen and the FN newspaper National Hebdo in the late 1980s, some valuable FN politicians left the party.
 Soon, other quarrels left the party without its remaining member of the National Assembly.
 In November 1988, general secretary Jean-Pierre Stirbois, who, together with his wife Marie-France, had been instrumental in the FN's early electoral successes, died in a car accident, leaving Bruno Mégret as the unrivalled, de facto FN deputy leader.
 The party only got 5% in the 1988 cantonal elections, while the RPR announced it would reject any alliance with the FN, a rejections that now included the local level.

 In the 1989 European elections, the FN held on to its ten seats, winning 11.7% of the vote.